-According to the Mayo Clinic’s website: Meniere’s disease is a disorder of the inner ear that causes spontaneous episodes of vertigo — a sensation of a spinning motion — along with fluctuating hearing loss, ringing in the ear (tinnitus), and sometimes a feeling of fullness or pressure in your ear.
+According to the Mayo Clinic’s website: Meniere’s disease is a disorder of the inner ear that causes spontaneous episodes of vertigo.
+A sensation of a spinning motion with fluctuating hearing loss, ringing in the ear (tinnitus), and a feeling of fullness in your ear.
 In many cases, Meniere’s disease affects only one ear.

 That’s all a little abstract to most people, so let’s break it down a bit.
 The inner ear is where the real magic of hearing happens, behind the eardrum.
 Those smallest of the bones in your body conduct sound vibrations to the neural tissue that turn the vibrations into information in your brain.

 Problems in this part of the ear are obviously going to cause some interference with your ability to hear well and even cause you to hear some sounds that aren’t really happening.

 This is where Tinnitus comes in.
 Tinnitus is, essentially, Latin for inappropriate ringing in the ear.
 If you can imagine, or perhaps you don’t have to, a persistent ringing or static sound that obstructs other sounds you actually need to hear.
 Different people experience different patterns and pitches with Tinnitus, but the effect is the same: a maddeningly persistent sound that follows you to sleep.

 Most people also experience a sensation of fullness in the ear.
 It’s not normal, so it is pretty distinct from having water in your ear.
 Many compare it to that feeling you get while gaining elevation right before your ears ‘pop’ to compensate for the difference in air pressure.
 This feeling of pressure is attributed to an excess of fluid in the inner ear.